Informa Australia is part of the Informa Connect Division of Informa PLC

 overview

-Returning for the 16th year, the National Dementia Conference 2025 will continue to bring together many leading experts, people with lived experiences, carers, healthcare professionals, researchers, and policymakers to share insights and shape the future of dementia care, diagnosis and treatment.
+Returning for its 17th year, the National Dementia Conference 2026 will once again unite leading experts, individuals with lived experiences, carers, healthcare professionals, researchers, and policymakers to share insights and drive advancements in dementia care, diagnosis, and treatment.

-Like the previous years, this event will continue to provide a unique opportunity to discuss best-practice strategies, challenges and initiatives for improving quality person-centered care for people living with dementia and their carers.
+Building on its legacy, this event remains a premier platform to explore best-practice strategies, address challenges, and highlight innovative initiatives aimed at delivering high-quality, person-centered care for people living with dementia and their carers.

 KEY TOPICS INCLUDE